td928/PUI2017_td928/HW9_td928/jtl417_plot_review.md

 3. Title: even though it is made clear in the caption what the graph is about.
 I think it helps the viewer to have a title at the top.

 Overall, I would reconsider the importances of all the extreme values for the graph.
-If it is really necessary I think separate plots for each of the categories might be considered.
+If they are essential, I think separate axes scales for each of the categories might be considered.